JKHYuen/JKHYuen.github.io/projects/1-physarum.md

 <!--TODO: video of color picker and randomize settings opening -->

-<header id="color-picker" class="page-header"><h2><span class="number">4.3</span> Color Picker</h2></header>
+<header id="color-picker" class="page-header"><h2><span class="number">5.3</span> Color Picker</h2></header>
-Since the base Unity UI components do not provide a color picking interface, a custom solution was made.
+Many UI elements are custom solutions built from scratch in Unity.
+One of the more complex elements is the color picker.
 My interface uses HSL color representation for intuitive color picking.
-Hue can be chosen in a vertical gradient on the side.
-Saturation and lightness is represented by the horizontal and vertical (respectively) 2D texture coordinates in the main color picking square.
+Saturation and lightness is represented by the horizontal and vertical (respectively) 2D texture coordinates in the main color picking square; hue can be chosen in a vertical gradient on the side.
 RGB sliders with input boxes can also be used as an alternative.
+When one color representation value (i.e. HSL or RGB) is changed, the other color representation values and UI elements are updated in real time.

 The hue gradient and saturation/lightness square are rendered via uv coordinate interpolation and mouse coordinates are normalized, this means the color picker will work with any width and height without changing any code.